lupyuen/pinetime-rust-mynewt/rust/app/src/dfutest.md

     Split status: N/A (0)
     ```

-    The hash for the new firmware is `66a2...`.
+    The hash value for the new firmware is `66a2...`.
 We'll use this in the next step.

 1. __Set the New Firmware Image Status to Pending__